kaleemibnanwar/kaleemibnanwar/README.md

 ## ✨ Full Stack Developer & Cyber Security Analyst ✨

-Currently working as a Full Stack Developer at DevParagon.
-Computer geek specializing in cyber security (offensive & defensive), networking, and web development.
-Former associate cyber security instructor at NFC Institute of Engineering & Technology for NAVTTC courses.
+Computer geek specializing in software engineering and security.
+With more than 8 years of experience in IT industory.

 ### 🚀 Expertise

-- Full Stack Web Development
+- Full Stack Web Development (Laravel, Django, Vuejs)
 - Cyber Security (Offensive & Defensive)
-- Computer Networking
-- OSINT (Open-Source Intelligence)

 ### 💻 Tech Stack